Learning Speed Adaptation for Flight in Clutter: Introduction

-In particular, we decompose the policy into a hierarchical one, where the outer-loop policy decides the current level of agility and can be effectively learned with model-free RL.
+In particular, we decompose the policy into a hierarchical one, where the outer-loop policy dynamically configures the \emph{speed constraint} and can be effectively learned with online RL.
 The inner-loop policy, which is conditioned on the output of the outer-loop policy, generates the trajectory for execution.
-Fortunately, modern model-based trajectory planners \cite{zhou2019robust,zhou2020ego,loquercio2021learning}, despite their requirement for a pre-determined agility level, have evolved considerably to serve as a near-optimum to the inner-loop policy.
-Similar hierarchical frameworks that combine RL and model-based optimization can be found in problems such as model predictive control (MPC) \cite{sacks2022learning,song2022policy}, legged locomotion \cite{yang2023cajun,jenelten2024dtc}, and automated machine learning (AutoML) \cite{biedenkapp2020dynamic}.
+Fortunately, modern model-based trajectory planners \cite{zhou2019robust,zhou2020ego,loquercio2021learning}, despite their requirement for a pre-determined constant speed constraint, have evolved considerably to serve as a near-optimum to the inner-loop policy in the scenarios they are specifically designed for.
+Similar hierarchical frameworks that combine experience-based learning and model-based optimization can be found in problems such as model predictive control (MPC)~\cite{sacks2022learning,song2022policy,romero2023weighted} and legged locomotion \cite{yang2023cajun,jenelten2024dtc}.

-\emph{Contribution.} This paper contributes a hierarchical learning and planning approach for adaptive agile and safe flight in unknown cluttered environments.
-The policy that generates trajectories for execution is decomposed, where an agility sub-policy optimizes the whole policy by learning.

-Technically, we employ a \emph{pre-training-fine-tuning} rewarding and training scheme to overcome the sparsity failure modes challenge.
-The first stage of reward imposes human knowledge to facilitate training and pave the way for the second stage of training.
-The second stage of reward, on the other hand, directly reflects our \emph{objective} goals to combine agility and safety.

-We validate the significance of agility adaptation in simulation, where the proposed approach outperforms both constant agility baselines and an alternative approach \cite{quan2021eva}.
-The policy can be directly deployed in the real world, leading to adaptive and safe flight in clutter, as shown in Fig. \ref{fig:head}.
+Our main contribution is a system that hierarchically combines the model-based trajectory planner and a learned outer-loop policy to enable aggressiveness-adaptive flight in clutter.
+This approach is benchmarked to outperform baselines with constant constraints and an alternative approach \cite{quan2021eva}.
+We also demonstrate the system in real-world scenarios, including a complex natural clutter shown in Fig. \ref{fig:head}, exhibiting aggressive but safe flight in the wild.
+One of the crucial technical designs to effectively learn the outer-loop policy is a two-stage reward scheme that is employed to overcome the challenge of stochasticity and sparsity posed by the early-termination penalty.